Put Your Dog Down or Die On Its Own – You Might Think Different After Reading This

 My vet told me she thought Macie had a stroke or a heart attack and most likely went quickly.
 Still, I couldn’t shake the guilt or sadness that she was alone.
 All the time I spent at home and she had to die all alone.

 For the next few days I couldn’t stop wondering if she suffered, how long it took, was she afraid, did she know what was happening along with other thoughts that would keep me in a state of sadness.

 I don’t know that I will ever not wonder those things or that I will ever fully forgive myself for letting her be alone to die.

 I obviously couldn’t be with her 24/7 for over 2 years.
 That’s not reality but that doesn’t make this any easier for me.

-So, this was the first time I've had a dog die on their own and now I know what that feels like.
+So, this was the first time I’ve had a dog die on its own and now I know what that feels like.
 For me, now having experienced this, I can honestly say that I would rather be faced with the decision of putting my dog down and being able to be there when it happens to hold them and to tell them they are going to a better place.
-I would want to be there to let them know they are not alone and they don't have to be afraid.
+I would want to be there to let them know they are not alone and they don’t have to be afraid.

 I know it’s easy to think, “why can’t I just come home and they’re gone and I don’t have to make the decision to put them to sleep”.
 Anyone with a sick or aging dog has probably thought this even if just a fleeting thought.

 Everyone is different, but I hope to never have another dog die on its own, ever again.

 If you are wondering why I wrote this post, perhaps it was just a little therapeutic for me, even though it was hard to write.
 Or perhaps I wanted to give others a real-life perspective of what it’s like to have your dog die on its own.
 Or maybe, both.